jwyang/Person-Specific-FAS/README.md

 Use Replay-Attack dataset as the example.
 Go to REPLAY-ATTACK folder, and then:

-1. Load feats and labels.
+1. Load Feats and Labels.

    We need load all features for Replay-Attack dataset.
 Run
    ```bash